LouDnl/USBSID-Pico/README.md

 * [Cynthcart by PaulSlocum](https://github.com/PaulSlocum/cynthcart)

 # Disclaimer
 I do this stuff in my free time for my enjoyment.
 Since I like to share my joy in creating this with everyone I try my best to provide a working PCB and Firmware.
-I am in no way an electronics engineer and can give __no guarantee__ that this stuff does not break or damage your hardware, computer, phone, or whatever you try to hook it up to.
+I am in no way an electronics engineer and can give __no guarantees__ that this stuff does not break or damage your hardware, computer, phone, or whatever you try to hook it up to.
 Be sure to take great care when inserting any real MOS SID chips into the board.
 While everything has been tested with real chips, this is in no way a guarantee that nothing could go wrong.
 Use of this board and firmware at your own risk!
 I am in no way responsible for your damaged hardware.
 That being said, have fun!

 # License
 ### Software License ~ GNUv2
-All code written by me in this repository islicensed under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.
+All code written by me in this repository is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.
 Any code in this repository that is not written by me automatically falls under the licensing conditions by the authors of said code as mentioned in the source code header.
+For for more information about this license please read the LICENSE document in the root of the USBSID-Pico repository.
 ### Hardware License ~ Creative Commons
 <p xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://github.com/LouDnl/USBSID-Pico">USBSID-Pico PCB</a> by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://github.com/LouDnl">LouD</a> is licensed under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International<img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/by.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/nc.svg?ref=chooser-v1" alt=""><img style="height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/nd.svg?ref=chooser-v1" alt=""></a></p>